-Brainstorm by making a mind-map (see "Season Mind-map," for example).
+First, brainstorm by making a mind-map.
+(See "Season Mind-map," p.
+6-5)

 - This is a necessary and important step to help to get focused.
-Don't skip this activity! - Fill in more information than you will need. - Your Day One Skill Builder may offer you some ideas to use when mind-mapping.
+Don't skip this activity! - Fill in more information than you will need. - Day One Skill Builder (p.
+6-9) may offer some ideas to use when mind-mapping.